cauld/race_mgr/README.md

   - Now restart the "MongoDB" service using the "Services" tab in Windows Task Manager or just reboot your machine.
   - That's it.
 Return to "Server Setup" above.

+### Windows Environment Variables
+When using the installer .exe the required Windows environment variables will be set for you.
+Otherwise, you will need to [manage these yourself](https://geekflare.com/system-environment-variables-in-windows/).

+- `RM_GAMESERVER_HOST`: Host running dedicated game sever (i.e.) `localhost`
+- `RM_GAMESERVER_PORT`: Host running dedicated game sever (i.e.) `9000` (unless you customized)
+- `RM_PATH_TO_DEDICATED_SERVER`: The local filesystem path to which you've installed AM2DS (e.g.) `C:\Program Files (x86)\Steam\steamapps\common\Automobilista 2 - Dedicated Server`
+- **NOTE**: Don't use quotes, the path is escaped internally
+- `RM_MONGO_USER`: The username you set when creating the user during the mongo setup.
+If you follow the directions exactly, then `racemgr` was the default value.
+- `RM_MONGO_PASS`: That password you set when creating the user during the mongo setup
+- `RM_MONGO_HOST`: Use `localhost` if you are running on the same machine
+- `RM_MONGO_PORT`: Use the mongo default port, (i.e.) `27017`, unless you've customized
+- `RM_ADMIN_USER`: All `admin` features/API endpoints require Bearer (JWT) authentication.
+Set to whatever you want the admin username to be.
+- `RM_ADMIN_PASSWORD`: All `admin` features/API endpoints require Bearer (JWT) authentication.
+Set to whatever you want the admin password to be.
+- `RM_JWT_SECRET`: This is used as part of user authentication.
+It should be a random 64 character string that is unique to each installation.
+We recommend using [this tool](http://www.unit-conversion.info/texttools/random-string-generator/) to generate one.

+## Dev Setup

+- Now follow `Server Setup` below

+NOTES:
+- The server log (`race_mgr.log`) lands in whatever system directory is defined in the Windows `TEMP` environment variable

 ## API Endpoints
 - All API endpoints start with `/api/v1/` (e.g.) `http://localhost:8080/api/v1/rotation`
 - All server admin related features live under the `/api/v1/admin/` resource (e.g.) `http://localhost:8080/api/v1/admin/...`.
 These require Bearer (JWT) authentication.